Sales Metrics & KPIs

 Sales Quota Attainment

-Sales quota attainment focuses on the general, big picture to a more specific part of that picture.
-This revenue metric will tell you if a sales rep has made their quota and what percentage of that quota they’ve attained.
+Sales quota attainment will tell you if a sales rep has made their quota and what percentage of that quota they’ve attained.
 It’s especially helpful when evaluating issues with the sales team, including poor training, coaching, and communication, among others.

 Average Length of a Sales Cycle

-The average length of a sales cycle is the time it takes for potential customers to start considering your product or service and then finally making a purchase.
-Typical stages of the sales cycle include:
+The average length of a sales cycle is the time it takes for potential customers to start considering your product or service before finally making a purchase.
+The typical stages of the sales cycle include:

 Win Rate